Here’s a simple letter identification game that is sure to be a tumbling success! Play again and again to practice letters and fine motor skills.

 This activity is for building letter recognition skills.
 Before you begin, spill out the letter tiles on a tray, separating the letters that are unfamiliar.
-The object of the game is simple: take turns building a tower of letter tiles.
+This game is best played to reinforce letters your child already knows, rather than for introducing new letters.

 Before a new letter is added to the tower it must first be named by the player.
-If a letter tile is not identified correctly the player loses a turn.
+If a letter tile is not identified correctly the player loses a turn and returns the letter tile back to his pile.
 I used both upper and lower case letters.
-Part of letter identification is discriminating between the cases and also between look alike letters.
+Part of letter identification is discriminating between the cases and also between letters that look similar.

 But, again, as a letter identification game, this is best played with letters that are already familiar to the children.